How Much Money Should I Put Down When Buying a Car?

 “Your Down Payment Doesn’t Influence the Sale Price of a New or Used Car.”

-When to Reveal Your Down Payment Card
+When to Reveal Your Cash Down Intentions

 Hold off on revealing your down payment intentions until the purchase price of the desired vehicle is settled.
 If probed about it beforehand, it’s wise to state that you’re currently short on funds.
 Why, you ask?
 Dealerships aim to gauge any upfront payment to skew the numbers in their favor potentially.